cunhapaulo/MarpX/README.md

 ## 📦 Getting Started

+### Config for use with local files in your computer:

+In case you want to install the thema files locally, for possible use without internet access, proceed as follow.

-1. **Clone or Download** this repository.
-2. **Copy** the desired theme(s) and CSS files to your Marp project directory.
+1. **Clone or Download** this repository, specially the the files in the `themes` directory (folder), to your local drive, in a very well know directory (folder);
-3. When using VScode, configure de code-workspace file to indicate exactly where the theme files are.
-They might be stored locally or could be downloaded from the internet:
+1. When using VScode, configure de code-workspace file to indicate exactly where the theme files are.
+Remember that there is always the possibility of these theme files being downloaded from the Internet:

+### No local files needed

+In case you don´t want the burden of downloading anything and use the theme files directly from the Internet, proceed as follows.

-   ### Configuration of locally stored theme files:
+   ### Locally stored theme files config:

    ```json
    {